METALS-London copper dips on demand concern as virus toll climbs

 “If Chinese authorities fail to contain the virus in the coming weeks, any negative effect on Chinese economic growth would negatively impact sentiment,” Fitch Solutions said.

-However, copper’s fundamentals remain tight and improving global macroeconomic data is expected to support sentiment once the current panic selling due to the virus subsides, it said.
+However, copper’s fundamentals remain tight and improving global macroeconomic data is expected to support sentiment once the current panic selling linked to the virus subsides, it said.

 * COPPER DEFICIT: Analysts expect the copper market to face a deficit of 160,000 tonnes this year, a Reuters poll showed, while the market showed a 33,000 tonnes deficit in October 2019, latest data by the International Copper Study Group showed.